EdiWang/Moonglade/README.md

 The [.NET](https://dotnet.microsoft.com/) blog system that optimized for [**Microsoft Azure**](https://azure.microsoft.com/en-us/).
 Designed for developers, enabling most common blogging features including posts, comments, categories, archive, tags and pages.

-**IMPORTANT: Moonglade will move to .NET 8 LTS in November 2023 with v14.x release**
+**IMPORTANT: Moonglade was move to .NET 8 LTS in November 2023 with v14.x release, please upgrade your server to use v14**

 ## 📦 Deployment